-While air freight services may be ideal for express shipments, your freight forwarding company should be happy to tell you about alternative options too.
+While air freight services — including expedited air cargo — may be ideal for express shipments, your freight forwarding company should be happy to tell you about alternative options too.
 When you don’t need to ship goods urgently, for example, ocean freight can be a cheaper way to transport your goods across the border.

-Selecting the right freight forwarders may seem tricky at first, but you’ll soon identify the companies who offer a genuine and transparent service.
-Liaise with shipping companies prior to booking freight services and be sure to find out exactly what their advertised pricing includes.
+Selecting the right freight forwarders may seem tricky at first, but you’ll soon identify the companies who offer a genuine, transparent and cost-effective service.
+Comparison shop with shipping companies prior to booking freight services and be sure to find out exactly what their advertised pricing includes.